thycotic/dsv-docs/product/dynamic-secrets/index.md

 # Dynamic Secrets

 Dynamic Secrets are Secrets where temporary credentials are generated when the secret is read.
 This is opposed to a standard Secret where the credentials remain the same until changed by a user.
-They can be used when you need to provide credentials to a resource, like AWS, but the access should expire after a set period of time.
+They can be used when you need to provide credentials to a user or resource, like a configuration tool, but the access should expire after a set period of time.

 Supported Types:
 * AWS